 Multiple methods were used to assess needs in the Central Plains Area Agency on Aging (CPAAA) service area.
-These included: review of Older American Act (OAA) mandates; review of Kansas Department for Aging and Disability Services (KDADS) area plan application for fiscal years 2014-2017 (dated March 29, 2013); United Way of the Plains Environment Scan (dated 2012); Sedgwick County Health Department Needs Assessment (dated 2012); and a CPAAA survey of 216 citizens in the planning service area (PSA) 02.
+These included: review of Older American Act (OAA) mandates; review of Kansas Department for Aging and Disability Services (KDADS) area plan application for fiscal years 2014-2017 (dated March 29, 2013); Kansas Department of Health and Environment (KDHE) Kansas Health Matters Site (2015); United Way of the Plains Environment Scan (dated 2013); Sedgwick County Health Department Needs Assessment (dated 2012); and a CPAAA survey of 216 citizens in the planning service area (PSA) 02.
 Each source will be highlighted in the following paragraphs.